 Students who are enrolled in GeoBlue who need to show proof of insurance for the purpose of their visa application (or scholarship application) can now download a letter directly from the GeoBlue students site.
 Log into https://www.geobluestudents.com/, create an account and download the visa letter.
 See the attached screenshot.

 For employees who need proof of insurance for visa purposes, please contact the Office of Global Safety and Security (OGSS) for assistance.
 OGSS will need the employee's full name, date of birth, destination, and travel dates.
 Please allow 2-3 business days for personalized visa letter preparation.

 Can my spouse / partner qualify as an eligible dependent for purposes of enrollment?

 In most cases they can qualify, but review the definition of "Eligible Dependent" in section 10 of the GeoBlue Certificate of Coverage for confirmation.

 Undergraduate Pre-departure Requirements

 How do I determine my GeoBlue insurance coverage dates?

 You must be covered from the date you arrive at your destination through the day you return home.
 For example, if you have an international layover on your way home, make sure that your GeoBlue insurance covers you through your layover until the day you return home/to Northwestern.

 Can I “Google” GeoBlue and purchase the commercial policy?

-For Northwestern-sponsored travel, you must purchase Northwestern’s GeoBlue insurance policy (which is more comprehensive and has fewer exclusions than GeoBlue’s commercial policies), which is only available through the Northwestern GeoBlue portal.
-GeoBlue offers commercial policies available for leisure travel.
+No, for Northwestern-sponsored travel, you must purchase Northwestern’s GeoBlue insurance policy (which is more comprehensive and has fewer exclusions than GeoBlue’s commercial policies), which is only available through the Northwestern GeoBlue portal.
+If traveling on personal travel, consider purchasing a GeoBlue commercial policy.